yuukioosaka/redmine-installer-for-win/README.md

-Of course.
-Here is a `README.md` file in English for the Redmine installer PowerShell script you provided.

----

 # Redmine Installer for Windows

 This PowerShell script automates the installation and configuration of Redmine 6.1.0 on a Windows environment.
 It handles the download, installation of all required dependencies, database setup, and registers Redmine as a Windows service for automatic startup.